 It is a sharpened part of the blade which do actual cutting and slicing.
 With time it is necessary to sharpen cutting edge due to daily use, and its sharpness reduces.
 Maximum blades start becoming narrowing from the heel end to the tip.

 The blade’s sharpness depends on the angle of the sharp edge made with the ground.
 The angle closer to 90 degrees shows the cutting edge is so sharp.

 The bolster is the middle part of the knife, where the blade and handle meet.
 It is a thick part that helps to apply weight on the blade through the hands and helps to maintain balance during cutting.
 In some Japanese knives, the bolster is not present.

 The heel is the end of the blade just opposite the tip and after the bolster.
-In some knives, the heel is blended with the bolster, and in some, the heel is not present.
+In some knives, the heel is blended with the bolster, and in others, the heel is absent.
 It is generally not sharpened to protect your finger from injury while cutting.
 It is especially useful on boning and chief’s knife.

 These are the fasteners for fixing covers on the tang.
 It holds two covers from both sides of the tang.